EMNLP2019LSAN/LSAN/README.md

 This is the code for our paper "Label-Specific Document Representation for Multi-Label Text Classification"
-If you make use of this code or the GraphSage algorithm in your work, please cite the following paper:
+If you make use of this code or the LSAN algorithm in your work, please cite the following paper:

 @inproceedings{xiao2019label,
   title={Label-Specific Document Representation for Multi-Label Text Classification},